Student Technology Access

 - Activation requires you to enter your UNM email (there is not an activation key to enter).

-Students with existing Internet services may find that their bandwidth is strained with other housemates also using the Internet for business, school, or entertainment.
-We've had some users say they have to implement a "no streaming tv or gaming by other household members while I take this test" policy to ensure that they have adequate access for high stakes activities.
+Internet access supports class completion regardless of whether your class is scheduled online or in-person.
+Applications such as Zoom, gaming, and video streaming can strain bandwidth, especially when other housemates also using the Internet for business, school, or entertainment.
+Some users may have to implement a "no streaming tv or gaming by other household members while I take this test" policy to ensure that they have adequate access for high stakes activities.

 There are a few options available to students who do not currently have Internet service.
 Please be sure to follow the guidelines for recommended social distancing when you utilize any public WiFi service.